 We encourage all staff to use public transport wherever practical.
 We have a loan system if needed to allow staff to buy bicycles for their commute.

-Chelsea also encourage fans on their way to games to use public transport or other more environmentally-friendly means.
+Chelsea also encourages fans on their way to games to use public transport or other more environmentally-friendly means.
 For certain away games the club will continue to provide coach and train travel to encourage less car usage.
 For fans using private cars, Chelsea has also introduced a scheme for fans to share cars to home and away matches.

-During the 2018/19 season we were also proud to join forces with the Premier League and Sky Ocean Rescue on an initiative designed to reduce plastic waste at Stamford Bridge.
+During the 2018/19 season we were proud to join forces with the Premier League and Sky Ocean Rescue on an initiative designed to reduce plastic waste at Stamford Bridge.

 The initiative saw reusable cups replace the majority of draught drinks purchased in the stadium and is part of a bigger initiative to reduce plastic waste, in conjunction with the Premier League and the Sky Ocean Rescue project, inspiring fans to #passonplastic and reduce usage in everyday life.

 Fans, media and guests are encouraged to try the reusable cups before the game and at half-time, and then once finished with them, place them in any of the 54 designated drop-off points around the stadium concourses areas or return them to any bar.

 Collection teams then gather up the used cups, which will be washed and re-used another day, ultimately allowing the club to significantly reduce the disposal of single-use plastic within the stadium.